Ontario strengthening police oversight, redefining core police duties

 The government's stated approach is to share the burden of community safety with municipalities.
 They will be required to implement community safety plans, such as identifying a need for more addiction and mental health programs, aiming to prevent problems before police get involved.

-The new act will for the first time clearly define police responsibilities as those that can only be performed by an officer, sources say, which wouldn't include directing traffic.
+The new act will for the first time clearly define police responsibilities as those that can only be performed by an officer, sources say, which could leave some duties such as directing traffic to special constables.

 Two new pieces of legislation would allow police to track a cellphone and search a home in missing persons cases — something they can only do now when a crime is suspected — as well as making accreditation and oversight of forensic labs mandatory.